On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Computing and

 We investigated the image $X$ of $\FPP$ under this map further.
-We checked that there were no higher degree equations besides the sextic equations calculated for $X$, because these $59$ equations generate a prime ideal, see \texttt{Magma} file \texttt{5H-is-prime.txt}.
+It easy to see that the image is two-dimensional by calculating the Jacobian matrix of $Z_i$ at a random point of $\FPP$, with enough accuracy.
+We checked that there were no higher degree equations besides the sextic equations calculated for $X$, because these $59$ equations generate a prime ideal, see Magma file \texttt{5H-is-prime.txt}.
 Furthermore, we checked that $X$ is singular at the following $3$ points:

 by computing the rank of the Jacobian matrix at these points.